banner

 The good king believes God will lead, guide, protect, and make it possible for him to return to the LORD’s tabernacle to worship him (23:1-6).
 He says, “My feet stand on level ground; in the great assembly, I will praise the LORD” (Psalm 26:12, NIV).
 In other words, early on in his exile, King David is not stumbling in his faith towards God, and he openly shares his faith with others.

 When persecution begins, perhaps we, too, trust God will bring us through it, and there will be better times ahead.
-However, abuse, disrespect, and dishonor are not easy to bear, especially if they come from the betrayal of a son, such as Absalom, or a daughter.
+Abuse or disrespect and dishonor are not easy to bear, however, especially if they come from the betrayal of a son, such as Absalom, or a daughter.

 Many people express pain and anguish when they experience hard times.
 David is no different.
 He wrote many of his Psalms about this dark period in his life.
 Yet, to whom does he make his complaints and petitions?
 David prays to God.